 Central sleep apnea happens when the brain momentarily stops communicating with the muscles that assist breathing.
 CSA is often linked to other medical conditions, such as strokes and brain infections, as well as the use of certain narcotic medications.

-While there is no current evidence that a person’s genes directly cause CSA, some genetic conditions, such heart failure, can raise a person’s risk for developing CSA.
+While there's no current evidence that a person’s genes directly cause CSA, some genetic conditions, such heart failure, can raise a person’s risk for developing CSA.

 On the other hand, there are a number of heritable anatomical features that put a person at greater risk for developing obstructive sleep apnea.
 OSA happens when the upper airway becomes temporarily blocked, either partially or completely, during sleep.
 Genetic traits that may contribute to this airway blockage include: